Kagebounshin/game-rating-site/README.md

 ### Code

-- The code for the "Back To Top Button" was borrowed from [W3Schools](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_js_scroll_to_top)
+- The code for the "Back To Top Button" was borrowed from [W3Schools](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_js_scroll_to_top).

-- The Code to make you smooth scroll back to the top when clicking the "Back To Top Button" was borrowed from [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/API/Window/scrollTo)
+- The Code to make you smooth scroll back to the top when clicking the "Back To Top Button" was borrowed from [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/API/Window/scrollTo).

-### Content

 ### Media